grate-driver/grate/Fragment-Shader-ISA.md

 #### Position registers:

-The returned fragment position X register value is accumulated by 8192.0, position Y value is also accumulated by 8192.0 and decremented by the render target height + 1.
+The returned fragment position X register value is accumulated by 8192.0, position Y value is accumulated by 8192.0 + 1 and decremented by the render target height - 1.

+    pos.x = frag.x + 8192
+    pos.y = frag.y + 1 + 8192 - (target_height - 1)

 #### Operands (rA, rB, rC):